k21971/EvilHack/doc/evilhack-changelog.md

 - Zombies can dig themselves out if buried
 - Fix: 'Suddenly you cannot see it'
 - Changes to wished for artifact chances, altar sacrifice gifts
+- Player won't lose see invisible trinsic from magic trap if crowned